ayanleh-64/devops-learning-LINUX-module/README.md

-DevOps Learning - Linux Module
+# Linux Module – CoderCo DevOps Course

-This repository contains my practical exercises, notes, and challenge solutions from the Linux module in the CoderCo DevOps course.
+This repository contains my notes, exercises, and challenge solutions from the Linux module of the CoderCo DevOps bootcamp.

-What I learned
+---

+## 📌 What This Module Covered
+During this module, I developed a strong understanding of Linux fundamentals through hands-on tasks and troubleshooting scenarios.
+Key areas included:

-Navigating and managing the Linux file system Understanding file permissions and ownership
+- Navigating and managing the Linux filesystem
+- Understanding permissions, ownership, and access control
-User and group management basics
+- User and group creation and administration
-Process management and monitoring
+- Process monitoring and management
-Networking essentials and SSH usage
+- Networking basics and effective SSH usage
-Environment variables and shell basics
-Hands-on security and command-line challenges with OverTheWire Bandit (Levels 1 to 20) OverTheWire Bandit Journey (Levels 1 to 20)
+- Shell environments, variables, and command history
+- Applied command-line practice through real challenges

+---

+## 🎮 OverTheWire Bandit (Levels 1–20)
-I completed the first 20 levels of the Bandit wargame, which provided practical experience in:
+I completed the first 20 levels of the Bandit wargame, which reinforced my command-line knowledge through practical, puzzle-style challenges.

+**Skills built while completing Bandit:**
-Command-line navigation and file operations
+- File navigation and manipulation
-Text processing using tools like grep, sort, uniq, and diff Handling various file formats, encodings, and compressions (base64, ROT13, hex, gzip, bzip2, tar) Working with file permissions and ownership to find restricted files Establishing and managing network connections with nc (netcat) and openssl for SSL/TLS Using SSH with private keys and non-interactive commands to bypass login restrictions Identifying and utilizing setuid binaries for privilege escalation Combining all these skills to solve progressively complex challenges SAD Server Challenges
-I’ve worked through some of the SAD Server scenarios, a Linux-based security challenge that involves investigating a compromised system and restoring its integrity.
-So far, I’ve completed the first three challenges:

-"Saint John" – Investigated what process was writing to a suspicious log file (Fix – No Registration) ✅ "Saskatoon" – Analyzed and counted IP addresses from logs to find malicious actors (Do) ✅ "The Command Line Murders" – Solved a mystery using only the command line (Do – No Registration) ✅ These challenges have further sharpened my skills in log analysis, forensic investigation, and bash scripting, simulating real-world DevOps and security troubleshooting scenarios.

-This journey has greatly improved my Linux command-line proficiency and prepared me for more advanced DevOps and security tasks.
+- Searching and filtering text using tools such as `grep`, `sort`, `uniq`, and `diff`
+- Extracting information from encoded and compressed files (base64, ROT13, gzip, tar, bzip2, hex)
+- Investigating and resolving permission-related issues
+- Connecting to remote services using tools like `nc` (netcat) and `openssl`
+- Using SSH keys and non-interactive SSH commands
+- Understanding and utilising setuid binaries for privilege escalation
+- Combining multiple Linux concepts to solve increasingly complex tasks

+---

+## 🔎 SAD Server Challenges
+I also worked through several SAD Server scenarios, which simulate real-life DevOps troubleshooting and security incidents.

+Challenges completed:
+- **Saint John** – Identified a suspicious process writing to a log file
+- **Saskatoon** – Investigated log entries and isolated malicious IP addresses
+- **The Command Line Murders** – Solved a full investigation entirely through Linux CLI tools

+These challenges improved my practical skills in log analysis, bash scripting, and system investigation.

+---

+## 🚀 Reflection
+This module significantly improved my confidence working with Linux.
+The combination of structured lessons, wargame puzzles, and realistic troubleshooting scenarios provided essential experience for future DevOps-focused topics in the course.

+---

+Feel free to explore the folders to see my notes, scripts, and challenge walkthroughs.